BatLeDev/SOY_Monolith/README.md

 - `back`: code for the monolith.

-## Building the app

-Once you have cloned the content of this repo, to get the app you either need to build it:

-- `cd` to the root of this repo, i.e. that containing (`variables.env`).
-- run `docker build -t "icws24submission/back_monolith" "back"` to build the backend image.

 ## Setting up the app

 - Uncompress the database archive by typing: `tar xzf v4-soy-db.tgz`.